Ironhack-Miami-FTWD-January-2019/lab-javascript-all-times-movies/README.md

 ### Iteration 4: Ordering by the duration

-Now we will use the info we manipulate on **Iteration 1**.
-We need to sort in ascending order.
+We need to sort the movies in ascending order by their duration.
 This should be easy using one of the **methods** we just learn.
+Create a method `orderByDuration` that receives an array as parameter and return the sorted array.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_3db351079827c0acba42cf1e397dd8a3.gif)